d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 1. What happens if you increase the number of hidden layers in the RNN model?
 Can you make the model work?
 1. How well can you compress the text using this model?
     * How many bits do you need?
     * Why doesn't everyone use this model for text compression?
-Hint - what about the compressor?
+Hint - what about the compressor itself?

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2365)